 Audio books are brilliant if you want to improve your Italian because while you might not always have the time to sit down and devote an hour to reading, an audio book can play in the background and allow you to breeze in and out, and at the very least help your mind become more familiar with Italian sounding words and pronunciation.
 Especially if you’re still new to learning an additional language, we suggest listening to a book you have already read and enjoyed in English.
 This gives you just a little advantage and ensures that you will actually be interested in the content.

 Listen to ‘slow news Italian’

 This is a favourite tip of Flavours founder Lorne who says that listening to the news slowly in Italian can be an enjoyable, educational way to practise hearing Italian words – and it’s quite relaxing, too!
 But this isn’t an idea that popped out of thin air or required Lorne to put her news station on slow-mo, there’s actually a website and app dedicated to reading the news slowly enough for beginners to understand.
 Take a look at ‘News in Slow Italian’ and there’s different levels to suit your experience.

 YouTube is full of videos from a huge host of language tutors providing free dialogue for beginners to listen to.
 For example, the YouTube channel, Learn with Italian Pod 101, has a whole 30-minute segment which works through conversations in Italian.
 As a listener, you are instructed by text on the screen when to listen and answer questions out loud, but it is quite challenging as the conversations run for a good while and speak at a relative speed.
 There are lots to choose from if this one is too advanced for you, but it’s a good one to try.

 Head outside in Italy

-Find interesting articles
+Find articles that interest you

-Ways to practise writing Italian:
+How to practise writing Italian: